AndManGames/GameArt/README.md

 GameArt is still work in progress.
 Currently it is possible to create a png-file with matplotlib from the recorded mouse movement using pynput.
 The "Art" aspect is currently missing, but I will work on that.

-There are 3 package versions available:
+There are 2 package versions available:
-* gameart: This version contains only the possibility to draw a png based on csv input.
-Also there is no CLI.
-* gameart[full]: This version contains additionally the possibility to record your mouse movement and save it as a csv.
-Also it has a CLI.
+* gameart: This version is targeting the end user version with the possibility to record your mouse movement, save it as a csv and draw a png based on csv input.
-* gameart[dev]: Same as [full] but with additional dev packages to be able to contribute to this project.
+* gameart[dev]: This version has additional dev packages to be able to contribute to this project.

 ### Prerequisites